lieszkol/november-gallery/README.md

 ### (1) Prepare and Upload your Images

+You can choose to upload your images either using the "Gallery" page in the October back-end, or you can use the built-in Media Manager.

 You will need to 1) create folders for your images 2) resize your images and 3) upload them to your website using OctoberCMS's built-in Media Manager.

 <details>